ZeroNerodaHero/USACO_Platinum_Contest/2016_03Open/README.md

 This definitely has TLE issue as there could be O(N<sup>2</sup>) edges.
 There are several ways to build flow network with cost in the form of (capacity, cost).

-This definitely has TLE issue as N is big.
+Here is one way to build flow network.
 First split any location i into two vertices (i, I).
 Then construct one flow network as follows
 - From s to location i has the (A<sub>i</sub>, 0)
 - From location i to t has the (INF, X)
 - From s to location I has the (INF, Y)